UniversalDependencies/docs/treebanks/hi_hdtb/hi_hdtb-pos-PUNCT.md

 ## Morphology

-The form / lemma ratio of `PUNCT` is 0.791667 (the average of all parts of speech is 1.203116).
+The form / lemma ratio of `PUNCT` is 1.000000 (the average of all parts of speech is 1.203447).

-The 1st highest number of forms (4) was observed with the lemma “।”: !, -, ?, ।.
+The 1st highest number of forms (1) was observed with the lemma “!”: !.

-The 2nd highest number of forms (3) was observed with the lemma “-”: -, -JOIN, ?.
+The 2nd highest number of forms (1) was observed with the lemma “"”: ".

-The 3rd highest number of forms (2) was observed with the lemma “.”: ., ।.
+The 3rd highest number of forms (1) was observed with the lemma “'”: '.

 `PUNCT` occurs with 5 features: <tt><a href="hi_hdtb-feat-Case.html">Case</a></tt> (1; 0% instances), <tt><a href="hi_hdtb-feat-Gender.html">Gender</a></tt> (1; 0% instances), <tt><a href="hi_hdtb-feat-Mood.html">Mood</a></tt> (1; 0% instances), <tt><a href="hi_hdtb-feat-Number.html">Number</a></tt> (1; 0% instances), <tt><a href="hi_hdtb-feat-VerbForm.html">VerbForm</a></tt> (1; 0% instances)